pypa/pipx/README.md

 pipx --spec git+https://url.git@hash BINARY
 ```

 pipx lets you run Python programs with **no commitment** and no impact to your system, all while using best practices.
 For example, you can see help for any program by running `pipx BINARY --help`.

-When you use pipx to install a Python package, you get the best of both worlds: the package's binaries become avilable globally, but it runs in an isolated virtualenv -- and can be **cleanly** installed or updated.
+And when you use pipx to **install** a Python package rather than run it, you get the best of both worlds: the package's binaries become avilable globally, but it runs in an isolated virtualenv -- and can be **cleanly** installed or updated.

-pipx combines the features of JavaScript's [npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) -- which ships with npm -- and Python's [pipsi](https://github.com/mitsuhiko/pipsi).
+pipx combines the features of JavaScript's [npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) - which ships with npm - and Python's [pipsi](https://github.com/mitsuhiko/pipsi). pipx does not ship with pip but I consider it to be an important part of bootstrapping your system, similar to how the npm team bootstraps npm with npx.

 ## usage
 ```